ChiaraFor96/hadoop-on-aws/README.md

 From now assume that the upacked tar forlder name is HADOOP_FILES

-Open ports to see web UI:
+Open ports:
+- 9870 and 8088 to the IPs that you want to see web UIs of hadoop

-Open port between hosts for communicate
+- 0 - 65535 between hosts for communicate each other

 ### Start the cluster
 - the first time run `hadoop namenode -format`